Ingress: Routing

 Lets apply our ingress definition and validate if on the list.

-Because I'm using MacOS (Minikube with Docker Driver) I need to do tunneling first using command minikube tunnel
+Because I'm using MacOS (Minikube with Docker Driver) I need to do tunneling first using command minikube tunnel.
+It will tunnel all localhost traffic for port 80 and 443 to the minikube.

 After tunneling started we then can access is using the curl command below.